Double strangeness pentaquarks and other exotic hadrons in the $\Xi_b \to \Xi\ J/\Psi\ \phi$ decay: Molecular resonances in S=-2 sector

 \subsection{Light sector}

 We first discuss the results of the light channels of the pseudoscalar meson baryon interaction, where we employ the dimensional regularisation scheme to compute the loop function.
-The values of the unknown subtraction constants are determined by imposing the loop function to coincide, for a regularisation scale of $\mu=1000~{\rm MeV}$, with the loop cut-off function with $\Lambda=800~{\rm MeV}$ at the corresponding threshold (Eq. (\ref{eq:a(mu)})).
-We chose this value as it corresponds to the mass of the interchanged vector meson on the t-channel diagram which is integrated out when we take the $t\to0$ limit.
-We will refer to this procedure as Model PB 1.
+The values of the unknown subtraction constants are determined by imposing the loop function to coincide, for a regularisation scale of $\mu=1000~{\rm MeV}$, with the cut-off loop function with $\Lambda=800~{\rm MeV}$ at the corresponding threshold.\footnote{Note that, in this light sector, the cut-off loop function employed to determine the subtraction constants is not that of Eq.~(\ref{eq:a(mu)}), but the alternative expression which is obtained when only the positive energy term of the baryon propagator is retained.
+This is the expression employed e.g. in \cite{Oset:1997it}.} We chose this value as it corresponds to the mass of the interchanged vector meson on the t-channel diagram which integrated out when we take the $t\to0$ limit.
+We will refer to this procedure as Model PB1.

 Of course, first of all we have checked that our idea of separation between light and heavy channels works.
 As a typical example of the obtained effect, in Fig. \ref{fig:5vs9chan} we show the sum over all $j$ channels of the modulus of the PB scattering amplitude from the given channel $j$ into $\bar K \Sigma$, i.e. $\sum_j\, |T_{3j}|$.
 As expected, the effect of heavy channels is negligible.